~ * ~

-Four is the first square number, and not because a square has four sides, but because is the square of 2 (2 x 2 = 4).
+Four is the first square number, and not because a square has four sides, but because it is the square of 2 (2 x 2 = 4).
 However, the four-sided square is a symbol of four.
 From the sheer number of groups of four, it is an important number.
 We have the four seasons of winter, spring, summer, and fall.
-The ancient thought there were four elements of earth, water, fire, wind or air (or aether), and traditionally the four winds of east, south, west and north.
+The ancient thought there were four elements of earth, water, fire, wind or air (or aether), and traditionally the four winds of east, south, west, and north.
 The four ages of man include infant, adolescent, manhood, old age.
 The four-color process uses magenta, cyan, yellow & Black.
 President Franklin Roosevelt espoused our four freedoms of speech, worship, and freedom from want and fear.

 Roman used quattuor for four, which we changed to the prefix quat or quad for quarter, quartet, quadruplets, and quadrangle.
 The Greeks used tettares for four, which gave us tetrad, tetrahedron, and tetrapod.

 April is the fourth month, and in the Northern Hemisphere, fulfills spring's promise of regeneration in many blossoming flowers, and the ceasing of winter’s bleak fury.
-Wednesday is the fourth day of the week when Sunday is the first day, often called hump day because the work week is half over.
+Wednesday is the fourth day of the week when Sunday is the first day, often called hump day because the workweek is half over.
 Wednesday comes from the Germanic god Woden, who is related to Mercury.
 The hours have four quarters, and the year has four seasons.
 In the United States, the Fourth of July is a National holiday celebrating the birth of the nation.
 If, however, your week starts on Monday, Thursday is the fourth day.

-Before discovery of atoms, matter consisted of four universal elements, fire, wind, water, and earth.
+Before the discovery of atoms, matter consisted of four universal elements, fire, wind, water, and earth.
 In today's matter, Beryllium’s (Be) atomic number is 4 on the periodic table.
 Time is considered the fourth dimension.
 North, east, south, and west are the four points of the compass.
-In money four quarters equals a dollar, but four bits is slang for fifty cents.
+In money, four quarters equal a dollar, but four bits is slang for fifty cents.
 Every gallon contains four quarts.
 Egyptian pyramids have four sides, not counting the base, and the sides of great pyramids line up on the compass points.
 The ancient Egyptians believed the four sides of the world rose to a conjunction point where God existed, and so the eye of God is at the top of the pyramid's point.
 Through various permutations, the pyramid was printed on the U.S. great seal as represented on the one-dollar bill.

 The Christian religion has four evangelists or apostles, Matthew (symbolized by a human or angel), Mark (symbolized by a lion), Luke (symbolized by a calf or an ox), and John (symbolized by an eagle).
-It also has the four horsemen of the Apocalypse (Conquest, War, Famine and Death).
+It also has the four horsemen of the Apocalypse (Conquest, War, Famine, and Death).
 The Fourth Commandment is “Remember the Sabbath day, keep it holy.”
 In the Bible, the river out of Eden parted into four heads, which is often confused with the four rivers of Jordan.
 Four represents the cross, and the cross was an early sign of the four compass points.
-In other religions we have the Four Noble Truths of Buddha, and Druids believed the 4-leaf clover had magical powers giving the holder of one supernatural sight.
-Many ancient cultures had four-lettered names for God: Allh (Arabian), Adad (Assyrian), Amun (Egyptian), Itga (Tartar), and Esar (Turkish), showing four as a sacred nature.
+In other religions, we have the Four Noble Truths of Buddha, and Druids believed the 4-leaf clover had magical powers giving the holder of one supernatural sight.
+Many ancient cultures had four-lettered names for God: Allah (Arabian), Adad (Assyrian), Amun (Egyptian), Itga (Tartar), and Esar (Turkish), showing four as a sacred nature.